cap-js-community/sap-afc-sdk/README.md

 - Add Work Zone and HTML5 Repo features (already part of [Adding SDK](#adding-sdk))
   - Terminal: `cds add workzone,html5-repo`
-- Setup and configure SAP Work Zone instance using HTML5 Apps Content Channel
+- Set up and configure SAP Work Zone instance using HTML5 Apps Content Channel
   - Add `Monitor Scheduling Jobs` app to Content Explorer
-  - Assign app to a group, role and site to be accessible
+  - Assign an app to a group, role, and site to be accessible
 - (CAP Node.js) Disable UI served in server via CDS env: `cds.requires.sap-afc-sdk.ui: false`
-- (Optional) Apps from AFC SDK can also be copied over into project at `/app` for further adjustments:
+- (Optional) Apps from AFC SDK can also be copied over into a project at `/app` for further adjustments:
   - Terminal: `afc add app`

 ### Multitenancy